ajustinjames/Adblocking-Solutions/README.md

 This repo collects a number of Twitch adblocking solutions.
 The tools listed here may no longer work as Twitch continues to fight adblocking on their site.

+## Twitter Mobile (Android)

+While Twitter on desktop can be viewed ad-free with the use of uBlock Origin, the mobile app is not ad-free.
+Luckily since Twitter is a PWA<sup>[6](https://blog.haseebelahi.dev/understanding-pwas-exploring-the-twitter-pwa-with-dev-tools)</sup> you can just the mobile site instead of a native app.
+When using the mobile website, the experience is nearly identical, but now you can use browser adblocking solutions like Firefox for Android or Brave.
+Firefox for Android has the option to use uBlock Origin and Brave has the option to disable showing promoted tweets.
+These browsers can even "install" Twitter to a your home screen to emulate a native app experience.

 # Blocklists

 You should not ad as many blocklists as possible, as it will end up blocking non-ads through false positives.
 It can also be resource intensive causing slowdowns and increased battery usage.
 You should find a balance to pick the lists you need.
 I currently enable all of the default blocklists in uBlock Origin